-Dr. A. Blanton Godfrey (Blan) is Dean and Joseph D. Moore Professor of Textile & Apparel Technology & Management, College of Textiles, North Carolina State University.
+Dr. A. Blanton Godfrey (Blan) is a Joseph D. Moore Distinguished University Professor of Textile & Apparel Technology & Management, College of Textiles, North Carolina State University.
 The College is the leading institution of its type in the world and produces over half the doctorates in its field in the United States.

 Prior to joining NC State on July 1, 2000 Blan was Chairman and Chief Executive Officer of Juran Institute, Inc., the leading international management consulting, research, and training organization focused on quality management and business excellence, a position he held for thirteen years.
 Prior to joining Juran Institute, Blan was Head of the Quality Theory and Technology Department of AT&T Bell Laboratories.
 The department focused on applied research in the areas of quality management and technology, reliability and productivity.
 Blan joined Bell Labs in 1973 after receiving an MS and PhD in Statistics from Florida State University and a BS in Physics from Virginia Tech.

 For nineteen years Blan was also an Adjunct Professor in Columbia University's School of Engineering and Applied Science where he taught graduate courses in quality management and control.
 For four years he was a guest lecturer in clinical quality management in the School of Public Health, Harvard University.